Paraclimbing: History

-The IFSC has been hosting paraclimbing competitions since the first international event in 2006 in Yekaterinburg, Russia.
-The sport grew, and a regular circuit was added to the IFSC calendar in 2010.
-IFSC Paraclimbing World Championships have taken place since 2011.
-The IFSC Paraclimbing World Championships run alongside the IFSC Climbing World Championships, promoting para athletes on the same stage as other athletes.
+The first international Para Climbing event was hosted by the International Federation of Sport Climbing in 2006 in Yekaterinburg, Russia.
+The sport grew, and a regular World Cup circuit was added to the IFSC calendar in 2010, being rebranded as World Climbing World Series in 2025.
+World Championships have taken place since 2011.
+The Para Climbing World Championships run alongside the Climbing World Championships, promoting para athletes on the same stage as other athletes.

-In January 2017, the International Paralympic Committee (IPC) granted the IFSC the status of "Recognised International Federation".
+In January 2017, the International Paralympic Committee (IPC) granted World Climbing (then still IFSC) the status of "Recognised International Federation".